-Can you buy a house without a job?
-Unemployed individuals or those without full-time jobs may still be eligible for a mortgage loan.
+Yes, unemployed individuals or those without full-time jobs may still be eligible for a mortgage loan.
 However, qualifying for home loans is much more challenging if you don’t have a consistent source of income from a job.
+This is because lenders usually use pay stubs, W–2s, and tax returns to evaluate a borrower’s income.

 With a simple 10-step mortgage process, Griffin Funding strives to make applying and securing a home loan easy, transparent, and quick.